 Photo: Arona Ayuntamiento.

-Arona has reminded residents in the borough that they are required to register their pets in the municipal census.
-As I say HERE, the registration of pets is legally required, and this is done at local Ayuntamientos, even though some are more conscientious than others.
-Arona says that it has some 2,400 pets registered in its animal census, and reminds the public that registration is free and straightforward, and apart from being a legal requirement, helps to improve services and focus health alerts.
+The council stresses that registration is free and simple, and apart from being a legal requirement, helps to improve services and focus health alerts.
 All that is needed is to take the animal’s health booklet, its microchip number, and the last anti-rabies vaccination stamp to any SAC office (Servicio de Atención a la Ciudadanía) in the municipality.
+Please note that pets is all domestic animals, not just dogs.

-When it comes to perros potencialmente peligrosos, Arona is no exception to the strict view all ayuntamientos take.
-Please see the above link for the definitions of such dogs, and the rules and regulations which apply to them.
-Environment councillor Yurena Garcia says that the inscription of potentially dangerous dogs is obligatory under Spanish Law, and reiterates that it’s not just a matter of “law”, but of services, health alers, and improving facilities for abandoned animals.
+When it comes to those dogs defined as “potentially dangerous” – perros potencialmente peligrosos – Arona is no exception to the strict view all ayuntamientos take.
+Please see HERE for the dogs defined in this wa as well as the rules and regulations that apply to them.
+For such dogs, registration is just the starting point, with insurance and psychological evaluation of owners part of the procedure, as well as specific requirements for the dogs’ care and control.
+Arona environment councillor Yurena Garcia says that the inscription of potentially dangerous dogs is obligatory under Spanish Law, and reiterates that it’s not just a matter of “law”, but of services, health alerts, and improving facilities for abandoned animals.

-Arona’s rules are governed by the Ordenanza Municipal (bylaw) for the Protección y Tenencia de Animales de Compañía y Animales Potencialmente Peligrosos (Protection and ownership of pets and potentially dangerous animals), approved in 2008 and incorporates the obligation fixed by Spanish Law – Real Decreto 287/2002, de 22 de marzo – which establishes non-registration as a “minor offence” for most pets but a “serious offence” if the animal is defined as potentially dangerous.
+Arona’s rules are governed by the municipal ordnance for the Protección y Tenencia de Animales de Compañía y Animales Potencialmente Peligrosos (Protection and ownership of pets and potentially dangerous animals).
+This bylaw was approved in 2008 and incorporates the obligation fixed by Spanish Law – Real Decreto 287/2002, de 22 de marzo, which will be the basis for the bylaws in other council areas.
+This Spanish law establishes non-registration as a “minor offence” for most pets but a “serious offence” if the animal is defined as potentially dangerous.
 Arona’s fines range from €30 in minor single cases to around €1,500 for serious or repeat offences.
+Other councils impose much higher fines.